Division 7A Loan Deed

 Am I allowed to update – or build another – Division 7A Loan?

 Q: My clients had a non-law firm website prepare a Division 7A Loan Agreement.
 For the reasons you state in your article, it is wrong.
-I telephoned the website and they said they were not lawyers.
+I telephoned the website, and they said they were not lawyers.
 But were reselling a law firm’s template.
-She agreed with the Legal Consolidated article and she apologised.
+She agreed with the Legal Consolidated article, and she apologised.

 She said that she used a commercial lawyer’s old template and that the commercial lawyer did not practice in tax.
 This begs the question of why the lawyer went outside their expertise.
 To add to the insult the lawyer had retired!